bennylope/macbook-configuration/README.md

 First install Homebrew.
 Then use Homebrew to install ansible.

-    brew install ansible
+    $ brew install ansible

-Now we're ready to run the configuration.
+Run the bootstrap script:

+    $ ./bootstrap.sh

+The script `configure` is now in `/usr/local/bin` and you can just execute that script:

+    $ configure

+It's a shortcut to this command, as it would be run from the configuration directory:

     ansible-playbook install.yml -K